yermilov/yermilov-lazybones/templates/groovy-service/README.md

 Enable Travis-CI job at https://travis-ci.org/profile

-Create DockerHub repository that match the one you already provided to lazybones configuration at https://hub.docker.com/add/repository/
+Create DockerHub repository that match the one you already provided to lazybones configuration at https://hub.docker.com/add/repository

+Set up git-flow for your repository.

+Add GitHub repository as origin remote to your local one.

 Encode your DockerHub credentials for Travis-CI: